Italy imposes harshest coronavirus restrictions since spring lockdown as second wave sweeps Europe

 The sweeping national rules in several countries suggest a growing belief that initial efforts by European leaders to avoid reimposing economically punishing lockdowns in favor of regional restrictions focusing on virus hot spots might not be enough.

 Increased testing could account for some of the surge.
-The number of hospitalizations and deaths have not returned to the levels of the spring in most countries.
+The number of hospitalizations and deaths have not returned to the levels of the spring in many countries.

 But hospitalizations, too, are on the rise.
 Poland turned its largest athletic stadium into a field hospital to free up capacity just days before the country’s leader tested positive for the virus.
 Spain’s hospitalizations jumped in the past two weeks by 20 percent nationally and 70 percent in Catalonia, according to Reuters.